On refined Chern-Simons and refined ABJ matrix models: Refined ABJ matrix model

 \subsection{Langlands duality}

-The ``quantum $q$-geometric'' Langlands duality observed for the rCS matrix model generalizes to the case of refined ABJ, where the action of the involution $\langlands$ is much more obvious in that it now exchanges the degrees of freedom $\{x_i\}$ with the $\{y_a\}$ while also exchanging $q\leftrightarrow t^{-1}$ as well as $N\leftrightarrow M$.
+The ``quantum $q$-geometric'' Langlands duality observed for the rCS matrix model generalizes\footnote{{To the best of our knowledge there is no interpretation of Langlands duality for super-CS theories in terms of level-rank duality.}} to the case of refined ABJ, where the action of the involution $\langlands$ is much more obvious in that it now exchanges the degrees of freedom $\{x_i\}$ with the $\{y_a\}$ while also exchanging $q\leftrightarrow t^{-1}$ as well as $N\leftrightarrow M$.
 More specifically, by using

 we observe that not just the operators $\mathbb{D}^V_m$ and its adjoint are manifestly invariant under $\langlands$ but also the actual generating function in \eqref{eq:generating-function-rABJ},

 where the first equality follows from the definition of the involution $\langlands$ while the second equality follows from the definition of the generating function ${Z^\mathrm{rABJ}_{N,M}(\ts;q,t)}$.
 Notice that this is not the case for the generating function of rCS, where the symmetry is not manifest at the level of the integral but it becomes so only when the $q$-Virasoro solution is normalized by the partition function.